Candlesticker

 Definition

-This is not a standard candlestick pattern.
-It is simply the stop loss compliment of all the confirmed bearish patterns.
-The conditions for the activation of the Bullish stop loss are two consecutive highs or a close above the stop loss level of a recently confirmed bearish pattern.
+The Bullish Stop-Loss Pattern is not a standard candlestick pattern.
+It serves as the stop-loss complement for all confirmed bearish patterns.
+The conditions for activating the Bullish Stop-Loss are two consecutive highs or a close above the stop-loss level of a recently confirmed bearish pattern.

 Recognition Criteria